reverentgeek/okta.github.io/_source/_posts/2019-07-03-spring-boot-jpa.md

 The `deleteUser` method is annotated with the `@GetMapping("/delete/{id}")` annotation which tells it to execute this method when a user calls a URL or clicks on a link with the href that passes in the id of the event to delete.
 The `home.html` template included links with this URL configured for an admin to delete user events.
 This is the code that will get triggered when the user clicks on the delete button.
 The code simply finds the user event, deletes it, and then redirects back to the main listing page, where you will see the updated list without the deleted item.

 ## Let's Run it!

 Let's see it in action!
-In Eclipse, just right click on the `BeyondAuthenticationApplication ` file, click **run as** > **Java application**, and it will kick it off.
+In Eclipse, just right click on the `BeyondAuthenticationApplication` file, click **Run as** > **Java application**, and it will kick it off.
 You can now test your application!
 Type `http://localhost:8080` into your favorite web browser.
 You should be presented with an Okta login screen:

 {% img blog/spring-boot-jpa/okta_login.png alt:"okta login" width:"600" %}{: .center-image }

-Note: If you don't see the Okta login screen, it is likely because you recently logged into the dev console and it is recognizing that login as valid for this application (after all, it is SSO).
+> **NOTE:** If you don't see the Okta login screen, it is likely because you recently logged into the dev console and it is recognizing that login as valid for this application (after all, it is SSO).
 If that is the case, just use a different browser or an incognito browser tab.

 From the login screen, login as your admin user.
 It will then redirect you back to your application, which should look something like this: